Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Notions of wave velocity

 Now, it is general consensus that (1) the concepts of phase velocity or group velocity are generally not valid concepts of signal velocity (although, of course, they can in cases serve as proxies for it, especially if they all agree), and that (2) the concept of front velocity---the high-frequency limit of the phase velocities of a wave package's components---serves as an upper bound to signal speed of a wave package, which, however, need not always be saturated (causal influences in water, for instance, propagate at speeds less than their front velocity): see \cite{GARRISON199819, Stenner}.
 Beyond this, however, the notion of the (signal) velocity of a wave is a delicate matter, and must be assessed on a case-by-case basis.

-One other notion of wave velocity which will be of particular relevance in the context of our investigations in this article is the transverse `velocity' vector $\vec{v} = \vec{\nabla} \phi / \omega$, where $\phi$ is the phase of the wave and $\omega$ its frequency (this will be explained in more detail in \S\ref{s4.3})---such a notion of wave velocity is used in ongoing optics research \cite{Nichols, Nichols:22, PRL}, and has the merit of being associated directly to the normalised Poynting vector of an electromagnetic wave (and thus clearly of significance to energy---and in this sense signal---propagation via the wave).
-We will, indeed, have several occasions to compute this quantity in later sections of this article.
+One other notion of wave velocity which will be of particular relevance in the context of our investigations in this article is the transverse `velocity' vector $\vec{v} = \vec{\nabla} \phi / \omega$, where $\phi$ is the phase of the wave and $\omega$ its frequency (this will be explained in more detail in \S\ref{s4.3})---such a notion of wave velocity is used in ongoing optics research \cite{Nichols, Nichols:22, PRL}, and has the merit of being associated with the normalised Poynting vector of an electromagnetic wave (and thus clearly of significance to energy propagation via the wave): for the exact chain of relations, see \cite[p.~4526]{Nichols} (also \cite{PRL, Petruccelli:13}).
+We will, indeed, have occasion to compute this quantity in later sections of this article.